Behavioral Therapy For Children

 Perhaps you never know what to expect from your child’s unpredictable swings in behavior.

-In the mornings, you may be fighting to get them out of the door for school and by the time everyone is seated around the table for dinner, you may encounter even more angry outbursts.
+In the mornings, you may be fighting to get them out of the door for school.
+By the time everyone is seated around the table for dinner, you may encounter even more angry outbursts.

-If this is the case, you probably miss the sense of connection and peace that characterized your home life before these behaviors appeared–ultimately feeling powerless in maintaining harmony within your family.
+If this is the case, you probably miss the sense of connection and peace you felt before these behaviors appeared.
+You may feel powerless in maintaining harmony within your family.
+Powerless about what to do or how to help your child.

-Children Often Have Trouble Identifying And Understanding Their Big Feelings
+Children Often Have Trouble Managing Their Big Feelings

 There are a number of behaviors that may require the intervention of a child specialist.

 Perhaps you have endured countless meltdowns, angry outbursts, hitting, and name-calling.
 Or maybe your child has issues with impulse control.
-If this is the case, it’s likely your child does not have effective skills for emotion regulation.
+It’s likely your child does not have effective skills for emotion regulation.

 Maybe your child can’t seem to get along with others or respect the adults around them.
 They may often talk back to teachers or refuse to follow the rules.
 And you may be constantly refereeing conflict between your child and their siblings, peers, or friends.

-All you want is to help your child learn how to understand and navigate their big feelings.
-Life would feel more manageable if your child had the tools to be aware of their emotions and understand the need for self-control.
+All you want is to help your child learn how to manage their big feelings.
+Life would feel more manageable if your child had the tools to cope with their emotions.
+Tools to communicate instead of act out.
+And tools to connect instead of attack or meltdown.

-And with behavioral therapy for children at Eddins Counseling, you and your child can learn to live in harmony again.
+With behavioral therapy for children at Eddins Counseling, you and your child can learn those tools.

 Children can struggle so much with aggressive, impulsive, or dysregulated behaviors because they lack the developmental awareness to understand big feelings and how to cope with them.